Translation-invariant functional clustering on COVID-19 deaths adjusted on population risk factors: Investigating geographical disparities for

 \subsection{Clusters analysis example: disparities and policy decisions}

-Amid unforeseen difficulties related to \cov, policymakers have resorted to various interventions in attempts to curb the spread of the coronavirus.
+Amid unforeseen difficulties related to \cov, policymakers have resorted to various interventions in attempts to curb the spread of the corona virus.
 As seen in Sections \ref{appli:risk} and \ref{appli:cluster}, by adjusting the risk factors, the proposed approach allows us to detect vulnerable regions and compare them fairly.
 Additionally, the homogeneity within cluster enables us to analyze the disparities in factors between clusters; for instance, in this paper, we are looking at the government responses.
-Note that one may also be interested to study the \cov's impact on the population mental health or the economic indicators.
+Note that one may also be interested to study \cov's impact on the population mental health or the economic indicators.

 Figure~\ref{fig:indexgrl}(a) shows the distribution of the value for each indicator, \emph{i.e.}, containment health, government response and stringency, with respect to its clusters.
-As we observe, the difference between the first four clusters is not noticeable for each indicator, but the indicators take larger values for regions of cluster 5 (containing the most impacted regions).
+We can observe that the indicators take larger values for regions of assigned in cluster 4 (containing the most impacted regions).
 The same phenomenon is observed for the specific measures adopted by the governments presented in Figure~\ref{fig:indexgrl}(b).